 Windows 7, Vista, XP

-Internet Explorer 7 or higher (configured to the minimum requirements for the Blackboard platform)
+Internet Explorer 7 or higher (configured to the minimum requirements for the Blackboard or Canvas platform)

 4 MB of permanent space on the hard drive